Celusgo/my-wallet-front-end/README.md

 - Add revenue

 By using this app any user can learn how they've been using their money and always keep track of your balance.
+In the future, I would like to add multi-language settings, as well as another currencies (the one implemented is BRL).

 ## Technologies
 The following tools and frameworks were used in the construction of the project:<br>